matloff/TidyverseSkeptic/README.md

-# TidyverseSkeptic
-Teach R in a kinder, gentler--and more productive--manner: Use base-R rather than the Tidyverse.
+# Teach R in a Kinder, Gentler Manner: Use Base-R, Not the Tidyverse

-## Dr. Norm Matloff, University of California, Davis:
+## Author:  Prof. Norm Matloff, University of California, Davis

 I teach in the Computer Science Dept. at UC Davis, where I formerly was Professor of Statistics.
 I am an award-winning textbook author, teacher